Atul-1992/AWS-MLOPS-Template/Readme.md

    - Ensure Git is installed and configured on your machine.
    - Create a remote repository on GitHub (or another Git hosting service) without adding any files.
    - Provide the repository URL for configuration.
+   - To know more about git commands, please visit -> [Git Docs](https://git-scm.com/docs)

 2. **AWS CLI Configuration:**
    - Make sure the AWS Command Line Interface (CLI) is installed and configured.